 Thankfully, spring break no longer needs to revolve around waking up face-down on the beach each morning wondering where the key to your hotel room is.
-If you’re looking to get off the beaten path (literally and figuratively) this season, here are three of our favorite alternative spring break getaways for adventurous travelers.
+If you’re looking to get off the beaten path (literally and figuratively) this season, here are a few of our favorite alternative spring break destinations for adventurous travelers.

 Mountain Bike a Volcano in Cotopaxi (Ecuador)